fahadysf/netxms-dockerfiles/README.md

 # NetXMS dockerfiles

-This a a master repository for NetXMS docker images.
+This a repository for NetXMS docker images.